mwkho/lighthouse-web-notes/README.md

 # Martin Ho's Notes

 ## Summary
-This  repository contains all the notes taken by [Martin Ho] (https://github.com/mwkho) for the Lighthouse Labs Web Development Bootcamp.
+This  repository contains all the notes taken by [Martin] (https://github.com/mwkho) for the Lighthouse Labs Web Development Bootcamp.

 ### Table of Contents
 * [Week 1](Week_1)